5anji/Calculator/README.md

-# Bash calculator
+# CMD calculator

-It is a simple bash calculator written in C++.
+It is a simple CMD calculator written in C++.
 Here will be the next operations:

 * Addition operator